vlajos/vlajos.github.io/_posts/2015-09-16-testing-webserver-http-headers.md

  * 2 (http redirects, https versions) *
  * 4-5 (aspects of the response we want to verify)

-And a couple of security related rules.
+And a couple of security-related rules.

 So the number is much higher than we would like to test it manually after each configuration change...

-We googled but we could not find any tool which would offer any assertion mechanism for testing http headers.
+We googled but we could not find any tool which would offer any assertion mechanism for testing HTTP headers.
-To be honest I am a bit surprised, maybe we were not thorough enough.
+To be honest, I am a bit surprised, maybe we were not thorough enough.

-Anyway we decided to implement something basic for ourselves which fulfils our needs and it is not more complex than the minimum.
+Anyway, we decided to implement something basic for ourselves which fulfills our needs and it is not more complex than the minimum.

-Finally we picked `wget` and wrote a couple of trivial `bash` functions around it.
+Finally, we picked `wget` and wrote a couple of trivial `bash` functions around it.

 The main logic of the test "framework":